assareh/tfc-agent/tfc-agent-ecs-multi/files/create_tfcb_workspaces/TFE_Workspace_README.md

 4. Make sure [python](https://www.python.org/downloads/) is installed on your machine and in your path since the script uses python to parse JSON documents returned by the Terraform Enterprise REST API.
 You can updated the script to use jq if you want.
 5. Build your first workspace using the API script in this repo.

 To use the TFCB API script you need to update it for your environment.
-Update the following variables in `./addAdmin_workspace.sh`:
+Customize the following variables in `./addAdmin_workspace.sh`:
 ```
 # The default is using the TFCB address.
 Update if using TFE onprem.
 address="app.terraform.io"